Characters: Eureka Seven

 - Stealth Hi/Bye: He can appear behind someone — set down his carpetnote and all — in seconds.
 Possibly justified by the above trope.

 - The Watcher

-Best friends who snuck into the crew.
+Best friends with Jobs; snuck into the crew.
 Jobs handles hardware while Woz handles software.

-Jobs is voiced by: Kazayuki Shimura (JP), Dave Mallow
+Voiced by: Kazayuki Shimura (JP), Dave Mallow (EN)

 Second-in-command of the Gekkostate crew.
 One of the few people Holland confides his troubles to.